 The University's School Certifying Official (SCO) will certify student Veterans' attendance with Veterans Affairs (VA) for all eligible VA students once they've completed their Request of Benefits (ROB) and the School Certifying Official has confirmed their entitlement.
-The ROB is a document the SCO sends to the student confirming the student understands their responsibilities in regards to their Veterans education benefits.
-All subsequent semesters will be auto certified by the SCO unless otherwise stated by the student, University withdrawal, graduation or benefit exhaustion.
+The ROB is a document the SCO sends to the student confirming the student understands their responsibilities in regard to their Veterans education benefits.
 This certification process is designed to satisfy the VA's objective of paying benefits only to eligible student Veterans in an acceptable enrollment status.
 It is the student's responsibility to understand their entitlement provisions such as: time attended, course schedule and/or degree progress relating to Veterans education benefits they are electing to use.

 In accordance with Title 38 US Code 3679(e), University of Advancing Technology adopts the following additional provisions for any students using U.S. Department of Veterans Affairs (VA) Post-9/11 G.I.
-Bill® (Ch.
+Bill[®] (Ch.
 33) or Vocational Rehabilitation & Employment (Ch.
 31) benefits, while payment to the institution is pending from VA.
 UAT will not: